#1 David Sharpe, EBV-Syracuse University Graduate

 #22 Lockheed Martin, IVMF Partner

 Lockheed Martin is a long-time partner of the IVMF.
 They support our EBV program and post program support.
-Just last year, they donated $1 million to EBV (learn more here).
+Just last year, they donated $1 million to EBV.
 They are also a partner in our Coalition for Veteran Owned Business (CVOB) and sent a representative, Pat Desanto, to our VetSource event in Norfolk to talk about procurement with veteran and military spouse business owners.

 Operation Vetrepreneurship, one of IVMF’s most recent publications, was mainly funded by Lockheed Martin.
 They helped our team find the motivations, challenges, and successes of veterans and military spouses owning a business.
 This report helps us expand our knowledge in the area of veteran entrepreneurship.
 We’re looking forward to more work together ensure military families get the business support they need to be successful.
-You can learn more about the report here.
+Learn more about the Operation Vetrepreneurship Report.

 #23 Marylyn Harris, EBV graduate